Astalios/lied/README.md

 ---

 LIED is a library of programms allowing to crypt and decrypt messages following simple methods.
-The goal was to have a toolbox to help solving
+The goal was to have a toolbox to help solving enigmas (for ARGs or geocaching for example).

 Liste of tools :
 - Caesar cipher